michael-ortiz/terraform-aws-s3-audio-pii-guardian/README.md

 Be sure to have [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) and [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed.

-To deploy the infrastrcuture, run:
+To deploy the infrastructure, run:

 ```sh
 terraform init
 terraform apply
 ```

-# Modying Lambdas 📝
+# Modifying Lambdas 📝

 You can optionally modify the lambdas to your needs.